mercerbe/Stash/README.md

-# hello-world
+# Stash
-## Test repository
+## Stash repository

-Test repository will be used to store notes and ideas as needed.
-May include ideas, frameworks, code snippets or cheat sheet ideas.
+Stash repository will be used to store notes and ideas as needed.
+Will include ideas, frameworks, code snippets or cheat sheet ideas.
 Will also be used to store references for resources I use on a regular basis.